Thor Heyerdahl: Pyramids of Güímar

-Other projects
+Maldives

-Heyerdahl also investigated the mounds found on the Maldive Islands in the Indian Ocean.
+Heyerdahl also investigated the so-called Havitta-mounds found on the Maldive Islands in the Indian Ocean.
+These are generally dated to the Buddhist period, but Heyerdahl declared that he found the remains of earlier structures underneath them.
 There, he found sun-orientated foundations and courtyards, as well as statues with elongated earlobes.
 Heyerdahl believed that these finds fit with his theory of a seafaring civilization which originated in what is now Sri Lanka, colonized the Maldives, and influenced or founded the cultures of ancient South America and Easter Island.
 His discoveries are detailed in his book The Maldive Mystery.

+Other projects

-Heyerdahl was also an active figure in Green politics.
-He was the recipient of numerous medals and awards.
-He also received 11 honorary doctorates from universities in the Americas and Europe.
+Heyerdahl was active in Green politics and received numerous awards, including 11 honorary doctorates from universities in the Americas and Europe.

 In subsequent years, Heyerdahl was involved with other expeditions and archaeological projects.
 He remained best known for his boatbuilding, and for his emphasis on cultural diffusionism.

 Heyerdahl and racism

 Historian Axel Andersson wrote that "Unfortunately Heyerdahl was almost never challenged when it came to the racism of his theories, neither at the time of the Kon-Tiki nor, surprisingly, at any time later. ...
 The racism in the Kon-Tiki theory that was so clearly articulated by Heyerdahl became invisible with a disturbing ease.
 That it also remained equally uncommented on throughout the second half of the twentieth century shows the stubborn persistency of racial theories.
-Now the time has come not to dismiss Heyerdahl as a racist but to uncover the sooty kernel at the heart of Heyerdahls fantasy, and our fantasy of Heyerdahl.
+Now the time has come not to dismiss Heyerdahl as a racist but to uncover the sooty kernel at the heart of Heyerdahl's fantasy, and our fantasy of Heyerdahl."